RamReddyGali/Assignment/README.md

 ## Usage & Instrunctions to test :

-once you sucesfully git clone the repository please follow the below steps
+Once you sucesfully git clone the repository please follow the below steps

-initialise the database from CLI using  sudo launchctl load -F com.oracle.oss.mysql.mysqld.plist
+a.Install MYSQL

-a.execute the db script in pycharm
+b.Run DB script to create table python database_script.py (Note: In this script you have to pass the DB details)

-b.execute the etl script in the pycharm after ensuring the db is created Pleas be informed the data given is agaricus-lepiota.csv and the processed is trns-file.txt that has the mapping done
+c.Run the etl script in the CLI after ensuring the db is created Pleas be informed the data given is agaricus-lepiota.csv and the processed is trns-file.txt that has the mapping done python Etlscript.py

-c.execute the mysql scripts in mysql workbench to validate the requirment criteria
+d.execute the mysql scripts in mysql workbench to validate the requirment criteria.